What is Decision Management?

 Cameraman: Whenever you’re ready.

 Krista: Thank you, Tom, for joining us today.
 Today we’re gonna talk about what is Decision Management.
-So, right off the bat, first question, what is Decision Management?
+So, right off the bat, the first question, what is Decision Management?

 Tom Wilger: Decision Management is really about automating operational decisions.
 So, when we talk about operational decisions we’re thinking about decisions that an organization is making over and over again and they typically are ones that define them and differentiate them from the rest of the world.
 So, an airline may say, if we have a customer loyalty program, and how many miles are we gonna give a particular customer for a given flight.
 So, that’s something if you think about a company like Southwest they have a different loyalty program than United Airlines does.
 So, that’s basically what Decision Management is.